sa-tre/satre-specification/docs/source/glossary.md

 ## Application component

-Definition of a application component
+An encapsulation of application functionality which is modular and replaceable.
+For example: to perform work within a TRE a researcher might need access to a Desktop or command line interface application component.

 (def_application_service)=